 Make sure to follow the instructions that came with the child restraint, and also the instructions in this manual.

 When installing a child restraint with a top tether, you must also use either the lower anchors or the seat belts to properly secure the child restraint.
-A child restraint must never be installed using only the top tether and anchor.
+A child restraint must never be attached using only the top tether.